 Some on-campus jobs include:

-Job openings are advertised on the Eagle Network, which is available to all students.
+Job openings are advertised on the Eagle Careers, which is available to all students.

 We also host part-time job fairs each August and January.